MechaChain/MechaChain-Smart-Contracts/docs/ERC721/MechaLandsV1.md

 - The number of types cannot be lower than the previous one.
 - `supplyPerType` and `pricePerType` must have a length of planet's `typesNumber`.
 - A supply can by lower than the number of round mint for the same type.
+- If `roundId` already exist, we can't change the `planetId` to avoid forgotten minted count mapping.